 ACDI’s research aims to increase the scientific knowledge and understanding needed to improve human development outcomes in the face of climate change.
 Our multi-scale research is anchored in South Africa, but extended via collaboration to southern Africa, and the wider African continent, with an additional eye on South-South and South-North collaboration beyond Africa.

 ACDI aims to be societally relevant.
 We not only respond to stakeholder evidence needs, but also pose new questions whose answers might shift societal perspectives and agendas.
 ACDI’s research approach is founded on the recognition that the development and climate change nexus presents complex, even “wicked”, problems that are best answered in an integrative, interdisciplinary and transdisciplinary setting.
 Such a setting has the potential to enable and stimulate cross-fertilisation of diverse viewpoints and the production of new knowledge.

-ARUA Centre of Excellence in Climate & Development
+ARUA Centre of Excellence in Climate & Development (ARUA-CD)

 AXA Research Chair in African Climate Risk